stashapp/stash/ui/v2.5/src/docs/en/Scraping.md

   Name:
     selector: //span[@class="list_attributes"]
     split: ","
-    distinct: true
 ```
-Splits a comma separated list of tags located in the span and returns the distinct values of the tags.
+Splits a comma separated list of tags located in the span and returns the tags.

 For backwards compatibility, `replace`, `subscraper` and `parseDate` are also allowed as keys for the attribute.

-Post-processing on attribute post-process is done in the following order: `concat`, `replace`, `subscraper`, `parseDate`, `split` and then `distinct`.
+Post-processing on attribute post-process is done in the following order: `concat`, `replace`, `subscraper`, `parseDate` and then `split`.

 ### XPath resources: